Black History books and resources for kids

-We must read Black History books with our kids.
+We must read Black History books and books featuring non-white races with our kids.

 It’s crucial to read stories about ethnic groups that differ from yours.
 Why is it so important?
-Because Blacks and other cultures have been incredibly underrepresented in history and literature.
-That’s why it’s imperative to read Black History books with your kids during Black History Month and every other month!
+Because Blacks and other cultures other than Whites have been incredibly underrepresented in history and literature.
+That’s why it’s imperative to read Black History books with your kids every month, not just Black History Month.

 History should be accurate, but unfortunately, it often is not, according to history textbooks, particularly.
 No ethnic group should be left out.
 But you’ll have to work at it to provide your children an accurate history education, unfortunately, because other ethnic groups are not represented as they should be.